 - Lemon Turmeric Roasted Cauliflower

-Put the leftovers in an airtight container in the fridge and it should stay fresh for 4-5 days.
+Put the leftover rolls in an airtight container in the fridge for 2-3 days.

-Yes, you can freeze the rolls.
-They reheat perfectly!
-Assemble the meatless rolls with the cooked filling, but don't bake them yet.
-Put them into a freezer-safe container and freeze for 3-4 months for the best quality.
-You can freeze cooked rolls, but the texture of the cabbage will be much softer and it may fall apart when you reheat it.
+To freeze the rolls, assemble them with the cooked filling, but don't bake them yet.
+Put the rolls into a freezer-safe container and freeze them for 2-3 months.
+You can freeze rolls that have already been cooked, but the texture of the cabbage will be much softer and it may fall apart when you reheat it.

-Take the container of frozen vegan cabbage rolls out of the freezer and put it in the fridge to thaw for 24 hours.
+To reheat, take the container of frozen cabbage rolls out of the freezer and put it in the fridge to thaw for 24 hours.
 Preheat the oven to 350 degrees, put ½ cup of tomato sauce into the bottom of an oven-safe casserole dish, transfer the thawed rolls to the dish, and pour more tomato sauce on top.
 Cover with parchment paper, and then bake it for 1 hour or until it's hot all the way through.

-- Can I use canned lentils?
-Sure!
-Use (2) 14 oz cans of cooked canned lentils instead of cooking the dried lentils from scratch.
+Yes, you can use (2) 14 oz cans of cooked canned lentils instead of dried to make the recipe even easier.

 Success Tips

-- Pick out a large cabbage so you'll have enough big leaves to use.
+- Pick out a large head of cabbage, so you'll have enough of the big outer leaves to use.
 The smaller pieces are difficult to fill and roll.

 - Remove the core before you boil the cabbage so the leaves peel off easily.